Next Moves with AI

 Greg Galle

 Before we dive into the AI Assistant, let’s zoom out for a second.
-What does innovation management look like?
+What does real innovation management look like?

 Daniel